 Work with a Medicaid Planner

-Protecting one’s home from Medicaid is extremely complicated and involves planning and knowledge of federal and state laws in the state in which one resides (where the home is owned).
-Therefore, with Medicaid planning, it is strongly advised one seek the counsel of a professional Medicaid planner before trying any of the above strategies to protect one’s home from the Medicaid estate recovery program.
+Protecting one’s home from Medicaid is extremely complicated and involves planning and knowledge of federal and state laws.
+Therefore, with Medicaid planning, it is strongly advised one seek the counsel of a professional Medicaid planner before trying any of the above strategies to protect one’s home from Medicaid’s estate recovery program.
 Incorrectly transferring ones’ home can result in Medicaid ineligibility.
-In addition, some states now allow estate recovery under an “expanded definition of estate”.
+Some states allow estate recovery under an “expanded definition of estate”.
 This may include life estates, property that is jointly owned, and so forth.
 Hence, all the more reason to seek professional counsel!